-Password Enter the following command to specify the password lifetime in days: lifetime awplus(config) # security-password lifetime <0-1000> awplus(config) # security-password forced-change
+Password Enter the following command to specify the password lifetime in days:

+awplus(config) # security-password lifetime <0-1000>

 Note that the value 0 will disable lifetime functionality and passwords will never expire.
 If lifetime functionality is disabled, the security-password forced-change command and the securitypassword warning command are also disabled.